Joint Minkowski Functionals and Bispectrum Constraints on Non-Gaussianity in the CMB: Combined analysis

 where ${\bf \fnlbar}=[\fnlbar,\,\fnlbar]\equiv\fnlbar\,\mathbb{I}$.
 Given a measurement of ${\bf \fnl}$, a best estimate for $\fnlbar$ can be obtained by maximizing $\mathcal{L}$.
 Assuming that the covariance matrix does not depend on $\fnlbar$, we find the following expressions for the best estimate and variance of $\fnlbar$ from the combined analysis

 At the same time, by evaluating both $\fnlmink$ and $\fnlbisp$ for the 1000 simulated WMAP maps, we numerically obtain their joint distribution, as shown in Figure~\ref{fig:CovSmooth}.
 From this distribution, we can deduce their correlation.
-We find that the two estimators of $\fnl$ are positively correlated, with a correlation coefficient of $r=0.33\pm0.03$.
-The covariances or off-diagonal elements of ${\bf{C}}$ are then $C_{12}=C_{21}=r\sqrt{C_{11}C_{22}}$; recall that we already found the variances to be $C_{11}=36^2$ and $C_{22}=35^2$.
+We find that the two estimators of $\fnl$ are positively correlated, with a correlation coefficient of $r=0.32\pm0.03$.
+We are using the MF constraints from combining the five smoothing scales, as these are the final interesting MF constraints.
+However, we also find positive correlations between $\fnlbisp$ and the MF constraints obtained at each individual smoothing scale: specifically, $r$ varies from $0.46$ to $0.2$ when $\theta$ increases from $10'$ to $100'$.
+The covariances or off-diagonal elements of ${\bf{C}}$ are then $C_{12}=C_{21}=r\sqrt{C_{11}C_{22}}$; recall that we already found the variances to be $C_{11}=33^2$ and $C_{22}=35^2$.
+We find the bivariate Gaussian distribution with the derived covariance matrix ${\bf{C}}$ gives a good description of the joint distribution of $(\fnlmink,\fnlbisp)$ for the simulated maps: the $68\%,\ 95\%$ contours enclose roughly the same percentages ($\pm1\%$) as in the simulated maps, and the orientation of the two distributions agree, see Figure~\ref{fig:CovSmooth}.

 Using the numerically derived covariance matrix ${\bf C}$, together with our best-fits for $\fnlmink$ and $\fnlbisp$, we find through Eq.~(\ref{eq:fnlbar}) the combined constraint to be